v923z/nothon/README.md

 * Adding support for a simple canvas element.

 * Adding the option for saving notebooks into PDF.
-This should be done through LaTeX.
+This should be done through LaTeX, and templating.

 * Adding support for matlab plots.
 This should be trivial, and be done in the same way as we handle gnuplot.